Grants are considered "gifted aid" and therefore do not need to be repaid.

 - Your PELL award is based on the assumption that you attend all your enrolled classes.

 - If you do not attend a class, or if you drop a class before it starts, your PELL Grant award will be recalculated.
-Your student account on Bengal Web, under the Finance Tab, will reflect any PELL Grant reduction that occurs for these reasons, (allow up to 5 working days for enrollment changes to be reflected on your student account).
+Your student account on MyISU, under the My Financial Aid card, will reflect any PELL Grant reduction that occurs for these reasons, (allow up to 5 working days for enrollment changes to be reflected on your student account).

 To see your PELL Lifetime Eligibility Used percentage, log on to the National Student Loan Data System (NSLDS) using your FSA ID and view your Lifetime Eligibility Used (LEU).
 The LEU will be found on the Financial Aid Review page.